benthomps8/golf-tournament-dashboard/README.md

 The data was entered by hand after I collected around 60 scorecards after the two-day tournament.
 The data I entered included scores on each hole and handicap for the player.

 ### Results
-I belive the dashboard turned out great!
+I believe the dashboard turned out great!
 It is relatively simple but I think it looks clean and is easy to read.
 I plan on adding data to it next year after I play in the tournament again.
 <img width="1336" height="549" alt="image" src="https://github.com/user-attachments/assets/dad8ae90-9e1a-4382-87f4-a356219d52ac" />

 ### Instructions